Originally from Scotland, Hazel studied at Glasgow School of Art, before moving to Yorkshire.

-Hazel’s paintings are inspired by the landscape, but remain essentially abstract.
-The Yorkshire landscape, and also the hills, glens and coastal areas of Scotland all inform her work.
+Whilst essentially abstract, Hazel’s paintings are inspired by the Yorkshire landscape, and the hills, glens and coastal areas of Scotland.

 I would describe myself as an intuitive artist, although paintings are consistently reviewed, as the composition and adjustment of subtle, bold and contrasting colour is paramount to its success.
 As each paintings develops, changes become more considered, but I deliberately try to remain bold and courageous, so that the paintings are energetic and engaging.